anthonykoch/website/readme.md

 ```

 - Maybe add js to fullscreen an image
-- Show work as images and make it like that shipify slider
 - Add make-grid-column
-- Refactor gutter and spacing variables
-- Update various bits of spacing throughout the website that were changed when consildating gutter values
-- Update codepen title font size
-- Figure out design for date meta in post preview
 - Use this for when switching between posts